What are good places for a photoshoot?

-4. Environment colour has a big impact on your location decision
+4. Environment color has a big impact on your location decision

-Incidentally, this location was just off to camera left of the image at the top of the post, which leads me to my next point…
+Incidentally, this location was just off to camera left of the image at the top of the page, which leads me to my next point…

 5. Variety in one place